bbeyene/db-imp-benchmark/PART1.md

 MySQL has been around for 25+ years and has been crowned as the world's most popular DBMS. [source](https://community.idera.com/database-tools/blog/b/community_blog/posts/why-is-mysql-so-popular#:~:text=MySQL%20has%20emerged%20as%20the,such%20as%20MongoDB%20and%20PostgreSQL.)

-So it would be an utmost priority for two CS students, near graduation, to gain intimate knowledge and experience with such ubiquitious system.
+So it would be an utmost priority for two CS students, near graduation, to gain intimate knowledge and experience with such a ubiquitous system.

 To host the database, we went the cloud route.
 Additionally, using a virtual machine would grant us that sweet sweet extra credit.
 As a result, our database lives in Google Cloud Platform.